 The Contact drop-down contains a text block and a form block.
 To edit the blocks, open the contact drop-down, then hover over it and click Edit.
 You can’t remove these blocks or add others to the header.
 The header form block Submit button’s color is automatically set to black or white, depending on your header's background color.

-To update the information in the Location drop-down, update the Physical Location, Contact Phone Number, and Contact Email in the Business information panel.
+To add information in the Location drop-down, update the physical location, contact phone number, and contact email in the Business information panel.
 To add a business description, use the / or ? keyboard shortcut to search for the Basic information panel, then add text to the Site description field.
-Change the contact information font with Text in Main Content.
+Change the contact information font with Text in Main content.
 The color is automatically set to black or white based on the header’s background color.